Minimizing Costs for Your First Apartment

 While the rental market in major cities has been notoriously tight in recent years, you should think about what you can reasonably afford on a monthly basis.
 Choose an apartment based on your income and financial goals.

 A commonly cited rule of thumb is to only spend 30 percent of your annual income on rent.
-The national average for renting an apartment is $1,474 per month, and in 93 percent of the largest cities in the country, that number continues to grow year over year.
+The national average for renting an apartment is more than $1,400 per month, and in 93 percent of the largest cities in the country, that number continues to grow year over year.

 Utilities and other ongoing monthly expenses can be a surprise when moving into your first place.
 Research which utility costs (electricity, water, internet, etc.) you will be responsible for, how much utilities tend to cost in that area, and any other fees you need to work into your budget.